Decentralized Adversarial Training over Graphs: Introduction

 There of course exist other works in the literature that have applied adversarial training to a multiplicity of agents, albeit using a different architecture {or solving different problems.} The works \cite{qin2019adversarial,zhang2020distributed,liu2021concurrent} employ multiple GPUs and a fusion center to accelerate the training process. {The work \cite{zhang2020distributed} extends adversarial training from the single-agent setting to a centralized distributed framework.
 In their approach, local agents transmit their gradient information to a central server, which aggregates the gradients.
 Subsequently, all agents update their parameters using the aggregated gradient.
 Another line of work examines the adversarial robustness of neural networks in the context of federated learning \cite{Li0Y23, KumarMC24}, while works \cite{feng2019graph,xu2019topology,wang2019graphdefense} investigate the adversarial robustness of graph neural networks, and \cite{BukharinLYZCZZZ23,LiuL23} focus on the adversarial robustness of multi-agent reinforcement learning.
 In this paper, we focus on a fully decentralized architecture \cite{MageshV22,MerhavC20,LoizouR21,FereydounianMPH23} where each agent corresponds to a learning unit in its own right, and interactions occur locally over neighborhoods determined by a graph topology.
 There are also works focusing on improving robustness of decentralized frameworks to Byzantine attacks, in which some malicious agents send incorrect information to their neighbors to destabilize or mislead the network\cite{WuCL23,YangGB20}.
-In contrast, we focus on improving the adversarial robustness of models to imperceptible perturbations on samples.
-To the best of our knowledge, this is the first study to extend single-agent adversarial training to a fully decentralized setting and to analyze its convergence properties.}
+In contrast, we focus on improving the adversarial robustness of models to imperceptible perturbations on samples.}

 The contributions of this work are listed as follows:

 (1) We formulate a sequential minimax optimization problem involving adversarial samples, where the perturbations are within some general $\ell_p$ norm-bounded region.
 To solve the problem, we propose a {general} decentralized framework, where all agents are subjected to adversarial examples and work together through local interactions to defend the network globally. {Specifically, to improve the robustness of multi-agent systems against adversarial examples, we develop two decentralized adversarial training algorithms based on two widely used decentralized strategies--diffusion and consensus.
 In our algorithms, if the closed-form solution of the inner maximization problem is accessible--which holds for some popular convex loss functions--it is directly added to the clean data.
 However, in the general case where the exact solution is not obtainable, an approximate one is used in the algorithms.}